SEO audit: How to Perform an SEO Audit

-Before getting into the details of an SEO audit performance, it is necessary to understand what it is.
+Before getting into the details of an SEO audit service, it is necessary to understand what it is.

 An SEO audit is a process aimed at evaluating the website search engine's optimization level in various areas.
 Unlike regular audits, an SEO audit is performed only for marketing purposes in order to increase traffic and conversions.